JackStendeback/365-Days-of-Code-Week-1/README.md

 * Added html title, and body for the task manager body.
 * Added minor CSS styling to make it look modern and sleak.
 * Javascript functionality added to append new table rows and table data upon button click.
+* You can now add tasks to the list, and delete tasks from the list!
+* Local storage has been added to the task manager.
+* Slightly better styling and a more formal title for its use cases.
+* TODO: Bootstrap styling.
+* Refractor Code
+* Check Lighthouse in Dev Tools.
+(PERFORMANCE INSIGHTS ARE IMPORTANT!
+ALWAYS CHECK THEM).

 ## Day 3 Goals:
 * Edit/Open Github Issues To Be Completed Today